ColoredCow/portal/docs/prerequisites.md

     - If you prefer using XAMPP, you can download the full stack with right PHP version from [this link](https://www.apachefriends.org/download.html).
     - If you already have XAMPP installed for Windows, refer [this link](https://stackoverflow.com/questions/45790160/is-there-way-to-use-two-php-versions-in-xampp) for switching to the correct PHP version.
     - If you already have XAMPP installed for Ubuntu, refer [this link](http://www.facweb.iitkgp.ac.in/dashboard/docs/use-different-php-version.html)for switching to the correct PHP version.
+    - After downloading, run the installer executable.
+Follow the on-screen instructions to proceed with the installation.
+    - During installation, you'll be asked to select the components you want to install.
+At a minimum, you'll need Apache, MySQL, PHP, and phpMyAdmin.

 2. WAMP (Windows)
     - If you prefer using WAMP Windows(64-bit and 32-bit), you can download from [this link](https://www.wampserver.com/en/download-wampserver-64bits).